MasonAndrewHarrison/ModelGenMK1/README.md

-Make sure you install git-lfs
+Make sure you install git-lfs.
-Make sure you have python version <=3.12.11
+Make sure you have python version <=3.12.11.
 ## Setup
 1. Clone this repository
 2. Clone the lfs file: git lfs pull